charliemiller140/Welcome-Page/README.md

 A Python GUI application that displays real-time IP, DNS, and interface details.
 Includes a built-in toggle for DHCP vs static IP, with a 5-second auto-refresh cycle.

 ### [O365toVelocloud](https://github.com/charliemiller140/O365toVelocloud)
-Custom automation script to integrate Office 365 telemetry with Velocloud SD-WAN configurations.
-Supports network-aware policy enforcement and traffic shaping based on Office 365 service data.
+Custom automation script to integrate Office 365 telemetry with Velocloud SD-WAN configuration via object groups.
+Provides network-aware policy enforcement and traffic shaping based on Office 365 service data.

 ### [Windows-NASA-Wallpaper](https://github.com/charliemiller140/Windows-NASA-Wallpaper)
 A simple automation script for fetching and applying NASA’s latest high-resolution image of the day as your Windows wallpaper.
 Integrates with NASA’s open API service.